Qiskit/documentation/README.md

 To contribute code to this repository, your email must be configured properly with Git, as follows:

 1. Run `git config --get user.email`.
 You do not need to make any further changes if the email address is one of the addresses set up with your github.com account.
 2. Otherwise, run `git config --global user.email <your-email>`.
-Use an email address associated with your github.com acocunt.
+Use an email address associated with your github.com account.

 ### Prerequisites to building the docs locally